fabio grasso websitehome

 STUDIES AND TEACHING

-Born in Vercelli (Italy), he began the musical studies in his town under the guidance of Mario Barasolo and Jean Micault.
+Born in Vercelli (Italy, 1969), he began the musical studies in his town under the guidance of Mario Barasolo and Jean Micault.
 He took the Piano Degree at 17 with full marks and the mention ad honorem (Conservatory of Turin, section Cuneo).
-He obtained the Degree in Composition at the Conservatory of Milan, where he had as teachers Sandro Gorli, Umberto Rotondi and Guido Guida, and the doctor title in Classical Greek with full marks at Turin University, section Vercelli.

 Download reviewsListen to the Fantasy on YouTube